Sign Up for a Free Account

 Overview

 Progressive myoclonic epilepsy type 1 (EPM1) is a progressive myoclonus epilepsy caused by pathogenic, autosomal recessive variants in the cystatin B (CSTB) gene mapped to chromosome 21q22.3.
-The disease is regarded as the “purest” progressive myoclonus epilepsy due to disabling stimulus-sensitive and action myoclonus and generalized tonic-clonic seizures whereas cognitive deterioration and cerebellar signs are mild and slowly progressive.
-Age at onset ranged between 6 and 13 years (mean, 10 years) and a relatively high frequency is observed on the shores of the Baltic and Mediterranean Seas, probably due to founder effects.
+The disease is regarded as the “purest” progressive myoclonus epilepsy due to disabling stimulus-sensitive and action myoclonus and generalized tonic-clonic seizures, whereas cognitive deterioration and cerebellar signs are mild and slowly progressive.
+Age at onset ranges between 6 and 13 years (mean, 10 years) and a relatively high frequency is observed on the shores of the Baltic and Mediterranean Seas, probably due to founder effects.
 Widening the knowledge over the molecular basis of this disease may also expand our chance of effective treatment, hence, the field opened by neuroinflammation, which is increasingly becoming a suitable target for precision medicine-based approaches also in this disease.

 Key points